genuary-art/site/2025/faq.md

 No.

-## Do I need to ...?
+## Does it need to be X?

 No.

 ## Can I...?

 Yes.
 But please follow the Geneva Conventions.
 And AI alignment best practices.

 ## What if I don't understand a prompt?

 Try to give it the best inspiration that ends up with the coolest art piece.
 Write about your interpretation and how it reflects in your piece.
 Look at other people's artworks for inspiration and see how they interpreted the prompt.

 Talk to people and discuss.
 Really do this, because other people are one of the best sources of inspiration.
+Every year I find new inspiration to a prompt I thought I already understood, by doing this! :)

-If something needs extra assumptions and you're not sure, pick some that inspire you most creatively.
+If something needs extra assumptions and you're not sure, just pick some that inspire you most creatively.
 Then write about which assumptions you picked and why, so that other people can either use the same or choose their own.

 ## Do I need to make the thing on the day when the prompt is?